miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Updated some entries in some computers to reflect NPC fatalities.
 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
-Added widescreen support and fixed pause messages using engine.dll.
 Fixed refresh-rate, coronas, floats and > 2 GB memory bugs in dlls.
 Added about hundred missing facial expressions to about thirty NPCs.
 Swapped Colt Anacondas with Ithacas for cop crews arriving by car.